ruyakubu/BUILD-AzureML-workshop/README.md

 3. Then under “select feature”, select “race” on the drop-down menu.
 4. On the x-axis keep the “count” selected.

-We see race disparities where Caucasians represent 73% of patients in the test data; African-Americans make up 21% patients; and Hispanics represent 3% of patients.
-This shows a data imbalance between the different ethnicities, which can lead to racial biases and fairness issues.
+We see race disparities where Caucasians represent 75% of patients in the test data; African-Americans make up 20% patients; and Hispanics represent 2% of patients.
+This shows a data representation between the different ethnicities, which can lead to racial biases and fairness issues.
+Therefore, this model cannot be used in a demograhic with high African-American or Hispanic populations.

 ![Race count](/img/4-da-race-count.png)